 Good videos are the ones with good music.
-As the king of video sharing platform, YouTube makes it very easy for you to upload your own videos to the website.
-However, when it comes to adding music to your YouTube videos, the options YouTube offered are quite limited.
+As the king of video-sharing platforms, YouTube makes it very easy for you to upload your own videos to the website.
+However, when it comes to adding music to your YouTube videos, the options YouTube offers are quite limited.
 As a result, most YouTubers have to go other ways to add audio tracks to their videos.
 So, how to add music to a YouTube video?
-Check out below to find out what most of the YouTubers do.
+And what is the best way to add music to a YouTube video?
+Check out below to find out what most YouTubers do.

 Table of Contents

 Most of the time, people make their videos ready with music before uploading them to YouTube.
-The most important reason of this is, by doing this way, they can have many choices to add custom music to YouTube videos, with third party YouTube video editor tools.
+The most important reason for this is, by doing this way, they can have many choices to add custom music to YouTube videos, with third-party YouTube video editor tools.
 Another reason is that YouTube itself offers very limited features for users to add background music to the videos that have already been uploaded to the website.